 Subsection (a) is similar to many existing "dangerousness" provisions, but the risk of harm must be substantial, not merely speculative, and the harm anticipated must be proximate in time.
-Admittedly there is some element of prediction involved in these determinations, but established past conduct is relevant - the number of times harm has resulted in the past, the severity of that harm, how long ago harmful conduct occurred, what treatment interventions, supports, and services may have intervened and could ameliorate repeat conduct - all these sorts of considerations may be relevant in establishing the nature and imminence of future conduct.
+Admittedly there is some element of prediction involved in these determinations, but established past conduct is relevant.
+The number of times harm has resulted in the past, the severity of that harm, how long-ago harmful conduct occurred, what treatment interventions, supports, and services may have intervened and could ameliorate repeat conduct -may all be relevant in establishing the nature and imminence of future conduct.
 The testimony of experts can also be particularly helpful in this assessment.